a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 **Complexity / Emergence**

-The Origins of Order: Self-Organization and Selection in Evolution by Stuart A. Kauffman
+Stuart A. Kauffman, *The Origins of Order: Self-Organization and Selection in Evolution*

 D'Arcy Wentworth Thompson, *On Growth and Form*

-Jacob Bronowski New Concepts in the Evolution of Complexity: Stratified Stability and Unbounded Plans Synthese
+Jacob Bronowski, New Concepts in the Evolution of Complexity: Stratified Stability and Unbounded Plans Synthese
 Vol. 21, No. 2 (Jun., 1970), pp. 228-246 (19 pages)
 Published By: Springer